 An impacted tooth remains embedded in soft gum tissue or bone beyond its normal eruption time.
 The cause may be overcrowding.
 Other teeth may also become twisted, tilted, or displaced as the new teeth try to emerge.

 Impacted teeth are common.
 Factors that may increase your risk of impacted teeth include:

 Some people with impacted teeth have no pain or other symptoms.
 In those who have symptoms, impacted teeth may cause:

 Complications of untreated impacted teeth include:

 You will be asked about your symptoms and medical history.
 A dental exam will be done.

-If an impacted tooth causes no pain, inflammation, or infection, and does not affect mouth alignment, no treatment may be necessary.
+If an impacted tooth causes no pain, inflammation, or infection, and does not affect mouth alignment, no treatment may be needed.

-If there are noticeable symptoms, surgery is usually recommended to remove all impacted teeth, preferably while the person is young.
-This may be done by a dentist under local anesthesia if the tooth is exposed and can be easily removed in one piece.
-For difficult extractions, your dentist may refer you to an oral surgeon.
+If there are symptoms, surgery is recommended to remove all impacted teeth, preferably while the person is young.
+This may be done by a dentist under local anesthesia if the tooth is exposed and can be removed in 1 piece.
+For difficult extractions, a referral may be made to an oral surgeon.
 In these cases, general anesthesia or an IV sedative may be used.
-Your dentist may recommend following until surgery can be scheduled:

 American Association of Oral and Maxillofacial Surgeons